Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Resources are not concepts or scientific laws that an AGI can use just by learning about them.
 Instead, they are countable objects that have a limited number, even if that number is large.

 These limits are imposed by how resources exist in both space and time.
-Even if resources are nearly limitless at a global scope — in our solar system and the universe — they are still limited within our local space, and limited by the time it takes to reach them.
+Even if resources are nearly limitless at a global scope — in our solar system and the universe — they are still limited within our local region of space, and limited by the time it takes to reach them.

 This will become important later — when we talk about how computational resources are limited.